pittcsc/pittcswiki/src/guides/skills/personal-website.md

 ## How?

 You need a GitHub account, know basic HTML, and be familiar with how to use Git.
-If you do not know any of this, take 3 hours of your life and try to learn these skills because they will pay a ridiculous amount in your future.
+If you do not know any of this, take 3 hours of your life and try to learn these skills because they will be extremely useful.
 [Watch this 15 minute video](https://www.youtube.com/watch?v=fQLK8Ib_SKk) to get started.

 Spend another 4 minutes looking at [this post](https://jgthms.com/web-design-in-4-minutes/) on how to make your website look decent.